 This is an example showing a basic editor with a frame inside a canvas.
-It has one frame
+It has one frame layer.

 Try it out: Use your mouse to navigate, pan and zoom the canvas.
 Click on the blue frame to interact with it: move, resize, and rotate to see the editor in action.